 The LINCS project is based on the premise that disrupting any one of the many steps of a given biological process will cause related changes in the molecular and cellular characteristics, behavior, and/or function of the cell – the observable composite of which is known as the cellular phenotype.
 Observing how and when a cell’s phenotype is altered by specific stressors can provide clues about the underlying mechanisms involved in perturbation and, ultimately, disease.

-The LINCS program is an NIH Common Fund program and is being implemented in two phases.
-Phase 1 began in FY 2010 and focuses on the following activities:
+The LINCS program is an NIH Common Fund program and is implemented in two phases.
+The pilot phase of the program was completed in FY 2013 and focused on the following activities:

 - Large-scale production of perturbation-induced molecular and cellular signatures

 - Creation of databases, common data standards, and public user interfaces for accessing the data

 - Computational tool development and integrative data analyses

 - Development of new cost-effective molecular and cellular phenotypic assays

 - Integration of existing datasets into LINCS

 Phase 2 which began in FY 2014 supports six LINCS Data and Signature Generation Centers which focus on the following activities:

 - Work with data/signature generators to ensure common annotation on data